Student life at Heriot-Watt

 These entry requirements are intended as a guide only.
 Please contact us or the School's admissions tutor to find out the actual requirements for the programme you want to study.

-- For most of our Masters level programmes we require a good first degree in a relevant subject.
+For most of our Masters level programmes we require a good first degree, in most cases the equivalent to an Upper Second Class Honours degree from a recognised university, in a relevant subject area.

 English language requirements